moenigin/agglomeration-proofreading/README.md

 python run_proofreading.py -h
 ```

+ATTENTION: On Windows10 Ctrl-C will not work to exit the program because the tool uses threading.Event.
+For more information see [here](https://bugs.python.org/issue35935).

 for usage instructions see [instructions](/instructions.md)

 ## Authentication
-The tool requires users to be registered with Viewer role to a google cloud project that stores the segmentation data.
+The tool requires users to be registered with Viewer role to a Google cloud project that stores the segmentation data.
 Additional access to the BrainMaps API requires a service account file with Editor role.

-During authentication to neuroglancer a .apitoken file is created in the user folder.
-Per default this file will be deleted when exiting the program with ctrl+delete.
-This requires the user to authenticate every time the program is started.
-To avoid this and maintain the apitoken start the program with -remove_token False from the command prompt or set the flag to False in the proofreading.ini.
+During authentication to neuroglancer an .apitoken file is created in the user folder.
+Per default this file will be deleted when exiting the program.
+In consequence the user needs to authenticate every time the program is started.
+Users, that wish to avoid this and maintain the apitoken, should start the program with -remove_token False from the command prompt or set the flag to False in the proofreading.ini.